Unbuilt Services On The M18

 A 1976 report suggested Hatfield services would be open by 1979.
 There was then talk of it happening throughout the 1980s; in 1989 the Department of Transport registered a planning application for it; and a 1990 document suggested it would be open in 1992.
 The 1980s was a period where many government service area proposals suffered from planning difficulties and lack of developer interest.

-By 1990, the Department of Transport reported that they wanted to progress with Hatfield services, but progress had been delayed by the fallout from the High Court case over Clacket Lane, which had criticised the Department's procedures.
+By 1990, the Department of Transport reported that they wanted to progress with Hatfield services, but progress had been delayed by the fallout from the High Court case over Clacket Lane, which had been critical of the Department's procedures.
 When the Department ended its involvement in service area planning in 1992, they said they had completed "preliminary work" at Hatfield, and were leaving it to developers to pick up the baton.
+Developers turned their attention to a site a mile up the road instead, as this could serve three carriageways with one building.

 Since 1992, developers have been solely responsible for coming up with their own proposals for new motorway services.
 This led to an increase in proposals, but they are normally clustered around the same area and most are quickly ruled out.